Gabaule/TheNewCantina/main_documentation_template.md

 | **Docker & Docker Compose** | The entire application stack (Python app, PostgreSQL database, pgAdmin) was containerized using Docker.
 Docker Compose was used to define and orchestrate the multi-container environment, ensuring a consistent and reproducible setup for both development and testing. |
 | **Custom Python Scripts** | A custom script (`report_converter.py`) was developed to parse the JUnit XML output from `pytest` and a manual test Excel file to generate a professional, human-readable Markdown report with a summary and detailed annexes. |
 | **Microsoft Excel** | Used as a centralized tool for designing, documenting, and tracking the execution of manual test cases. |

+### Multi-Layered Testing Strategy

+Building on the tools listed above, our testing strategy was founded on a multi-layered approach to ensure robustness from the database level up to the final user interaction.
+By focusing heavily on model-level and API-level automated tests, we created a comprehensive and efficient quality assurance process.

+#### Model-Level Testing: The Foundation of Data Integrity

+The models (`app/models/`) are the bedrock of our application, directly mapping to our database schema and encapsulating fundamental data rules.
+Our strategy prioritized testing this layer for several key reasons:
+*   **Ensuring Data Integrity:** This is the most effective layer to validate core database constraints.
+For example, test case `MODEL_DB_002` (`test_unique_email_constraint`) confirms that the database correctly rejects duplicate user emails, a critical business rule that prevents data corruption.
+Similarly, `MODEL_DB_004` (`test_dish_delete_fails_if_in_use_by_menu_item`) verifies that foreign key constraints are enforced, preventing an administrator from deleting a dish that is part of an active menu.
+*   **Speed and Isolation:** By running these tests against a fast, in-memory SQLite database (configured in `conftest.py`), we achieve a rapid feedback loop.
+Developers can run the entire model test suite in seconds, allowing them to catch regressions and validate changes to the data layer instantly without the overhead of a full application server.
+*   **Validating Core Logic:** The model methods themselves contain essential logic.
+For instance, `AppUser.create_user` is responsible for correctly hashing a password.
+Test case `MODEL_USER_001` validates not only that the user is created, but that the `verify_password` method works as expected, confirming the security logic at its source.

+#### API-Level Testing: Validating Business Logic and Security

+The RESTful API is the primary interface for all administrative actions and serves as the brain of the application.
+Testing at this level was critical for validating our core business workflows and security policies.
+*   **Verifying the API Contract:** Our API tests (`tests/test-python/controller/`) act as a consumer of our own API, ensuring it adheres to its defined contract.
+They check that endpoints accept the correct data structures, perform the right actions, and return the expected HTTP status codes and JSON responses.
+This guarantees that any client (including our own HTMX-powered frontend) can rely on the API's behavior.
+*   **Testing Complex Business Logic:** Controllers contain logic that orchestrates multiple model interactions.
+For example, placing an order involves checking the user's balance, creating a `Reservation` record, creating multiple `OrderItem` records, and updating the user's balance.
+An API test like `API_USER_001` (`test_user_crud`) is an integration test in itself, ensuring the full "Create, Read, Update, Delete" lifecycle for a resource works across the controller, model, and database layers.
+*   **Enforcing Security Policies:** The API is the application's security gatekeeper.
+Our test suite rigorously checks the authentication and authorization decorators defined in `app/controller/auth.py`.
+The parametrized tests in `test_api_no_auth.py` systematically confirm that every protected endpoint rejects unauthenticated requests.
+More importantly, `test_api_auth.py` (`API_SEC_001`) validates our role-based access control, ensuring a standard user can view their own data but is correctly forbidden from accessing another user's data or any admin-only endpoints.
+This is a critical security validation that is far more efficient to automate at the API level than through the UI.

 ### Test Results Summary